 On October 27, 2021, QVC entered into the Fifth Amended and Restated Credit Agreement with QVC, Zulily, CBI, and QVC Global, each a direct or indirect wholly owned subsidiary of Qurate Retail, as borrowers (collectively, the "Borrowers").
 The Fifth Amended and Restated Credit Agreement is a multi-currency facility providing for a \$3.25 billion revolving credit facility, with a \$450 million sub-limit for letters of credit and an alternative currency revolving sub-limit equal to 50% of the revolving commitments thereunder.
 The Fifth Amended and Restated Credit Agreement may be borrowed by any Borrower, with each Borrower jointly and severally liable for the outstanding borrowings.
 Borrowings bear interest at either the alternate base rate ("ABR Rate") or a LIBOR-based rate (or the applicable non-U.S. Dollar equivalent rate) ("Term Benchmark/RFR Rate") at the applicable Borrower's election in each case plus a margin.
 Borrowings that are ABR Rate loans will bear interest at a per annum rate equal to the base rate plus a margin that varies between 0.25% and 0.625% depending on the Borrowers' combined ratio of consolidated total debt to consolidated EBITDA (the "consolidated leverage ratio").
 Borrowings that are Term Benchmark/RFR Rate loans will bear interest at a per annum rate equal to the applicable rate plus a margin that varies between 1.25% and 1.625% depending on the Borrowers' consolidated leverage ratio.
 Each loan may be prepaid at any time and from time to time without penalty other than customary breakage costs.
-No mandatory prepayments will be required other than when borrowings and letter of credit usage exceed availability; provided that, if Zulily, CBI, QVC Global or any other borrower (other than QVC) is removed, at the election of QVC, as a borrower thereunder, all of its loans must be repaid and its letters of credit are terminated or cash collateralized.
-Any amounts prepaid may be reborrowed.
+No mandatory prepayments will be required other than when borrowings and letter of credit usage exceed availability; provided that, if Zulily, CBI, QVC Global or any other borrower (other than QVC) is removed.
 The facility matures on October 27, 2026.
-Payment of loans may be accelerated following certain customary
+Payment of loans may be accelerated following certain customary events of default.

 In accordance with the accounting guidance for obligations resulting from joint and several liability arrangements, QVC will record a liability for amounts it has borrowed under the senior secured credit facility plus any additional amount it expects to repay on behalf of Zulily or CBI.
-There was \$200 million and \$151 million borrowed by Zulily on the senior secured credit facility as of March 31, 2022 and December 31, 2021, respectively; all of which QVC expects to repay on behalf of Zulily.
+There was \$227 million and \$151 million borrowed by Zulily on the senior secured credit facility as of June 30, 2022 and December 31, 2021, respectively; all of which QVC expects to repay on behalf of Zulily.
 QVC recorded a liability for Zulily's outstanding borrowings as part of a common control transaction with Qurate Retail.
-The liability for Zulily's outstanding borrowings is included in the long-term portion of debt and finance lease obligations on the condensed consolidated balance sheet.
+The liability for Zulily's outstanding borrowings is included in the long-term portion of debt and finance lease obligations on the condensed consolidated balance sheets.
+QVC recorded a \$27 million and \$76 million liability for Zulily's additional borrowings during the three and six months ended June 30, 2022, which was treated as a return of capital in the consolidated statement of equity.
+CBI had no borrowings outstanding on the senior secured credit facility as of June 30, 2022.

-Availability under the Fifth Amended and Restated Credit Agreement at March 31, 2022 was \$2.48 billion.
-The interest rate on the senior secured credit facility was 1.8% at March 31, 2022.
+Availability under the Fifth Amended and Restated Credit Agreement at June 30, 2022 was \$2.31 billion.
+The interest rate on the senior secured credit facility was 3.0% at June 30, 2022.